Live Between Us: Commercial performance

 Live Between Us sold 35,000 units in its first two days and debuted at #1 on the Canadian Albums Chart on the strength of the first two days' sales.
-The album was certified six times platinum on September 12, 2024.
 The album sold 400,000 units by the end of 1997.
 Between 1996 and 2016, Live Between Us was the best-selling live album by a Canadian band in Canada and the third best-selling live album by a Canadian artist overall in Canada.
 In Flanders, Live Between Us debuted at #47.
+The album was certified six times platinum on September 12, 2024.